parse-community/docs/_includes/cloudcode/cloud-code.md

   let user = req.user; // the user
   let triggerName = req.triggerName; // beforeFind
-  let isMaster = req.master; // if the query is run with masterKey let logger = req.log; // the logger
-  let installationId = req.installationId; // The installationId
+  let isMaster = req.master; // if the query is run with masterKey let isCount = req.count; // if the query is a count operation (available on parse-server 2.4.0 or up) let logger = req.log; // the logger let installationId = req.installationId; // The installationId });
-});